hasibmlp/shopify-webhook-sender/README.md

 # Shopify Webhook Sender

-A versatile CLI and library to send Shopify webhooks using live order data, shaped precisely against a reference payload.
+A versatile CLI and library to send Shopify webhooks using live order data, shaped precisely against a remote reference payload.

 ## Features

 - **High-Fidelity Sending**: Fetches live data from the Shopify Admin REST API.
-- **Precise Shaping**: Deeply projects the live data onto the exact structure of a reference `example.json` file.
+- **Precise Shaping**: Deeply projects the live data onto the exact structure of a reference payload fetched from a URL.
 - **GraphQL Enrichment**: Intelligently enriches the data by fetching `current_shipping_price_set` via the GraphQL API if required by the reference file.
 - **Secure Signing**: Correctly computes the `X-Shopify-Hmac-Sha256` signature.
-- **Flexible Usage**: Use it as a global CLI or import it as a library into other Node.js projects.
+- **Dual Use**: Can be used as a global CLI or imported as a library into other Node.js projects.
+- **Fully Automatic**: Works out-of-the-box by using a default, generic payload shape hosted on GitHub.
+No local configuration needed.

 ## Installation